 There’s no better way to enjoy a game than with a big group of fellow fans.
 Traffic and parking in Boston is already a hassle.
 Throw in game day at TD Garden, Fenway Park, or Gillette Stadium, and you’ll have even worse gridlock to deal with.
 Save your group the trouble by booking a private charter bus!
 Your group can travel together and party before the game kicks off while your driver handles the roads.
 If you’re planning to drink on your charter bus, just be sure to let your reservation expert know when you call us for a quote.

 Each full-sized bus in our network is spacious enough for local amateur teams traveling for away games as well.
-You’ll have spacious luggage bays under the bus for all of your gear while the cabin is equipped with overhead compartments for personal items.
+You’ll have spacious luggage bays under the bus for all of your gear while the cabin is equipped with overhead compartments for personal items—from duffle bags to ski gear.
 You can also request a bus with reclining seats so your athletes can relax before and after a big game.

 Are you hosting a special event like a wedding or major gala for your community organization?
 Providing a shuttle service is one of the small ways to show your guests how much you care.
 National Charter Bus can provide exclusive transportation from guests’ homes, hotels, or any other location.
-A shuttle service is especially helpful for events being held in busy city centers and inconveniently far venues (a waterfront wedding ceremony in Plymouth sounds quaint until guests get lost on the hour-long drive).
+A shuttle service is especially helpful for events being held in busy city centers and inconveniently far venues (a waterfront wedding ceremony in Plymouth or a rustic dinner surrounded by fall foliage sounds quaint until guests get lost on the hour-long drive).

 Your guests will have a team of professionals to take the group transportation of their hands.
 Everyone can focus on your special event instead of dwelling on the drive there.
 If you need an upscale charter bus or minibus, just let your rental expert know and we’ll do our best to find a vehicle with amenities like leather seats.